 Medical Assistants: Medical Assistants can perform both clinical and administrative duties such as medical documentation, billing, scheduling treatments, explaining procedures and ordering lab tests.
 Medical Assistants have the opportunity to interact with Physicians, healthcare professionals, patients throughout the day.

-Certified Nursing Assistants: The primary responsibility of Certified Nursing Assistants is to provide caring to the patients.
-They also provide basic support in all areas of the medical industry such as caring patients, assisting nurses, administering medication, performing diagnostic tests and so on.
+Certified Nursing Assistants: The primary responsibility of Certified Nursing Assistants is to provide care to the patients.
+They also provide basic support in all areas of the medical industry such as assisting nurses, administering medication, performing diagnostic tests and so on.
 Following are some of the other significant duties of CNAs:

 Medical Assistants: The duties and responsibilities of Medical Assistance may vary from clinic to clinic depending on the size, and location.
 Medical Assistants have to perform both clinical and administrative duties that include:

 The significant role of a Certified Nursing Assistant is to provide basic care to people who are unable to perform daily routines themselves such as bathing, and self-administering medication.
 Unlike other professions, a Certified Nursing Assistant doesn’t need to complete a bachelor’s degree or any other higher education courses.
-However, the certificate of post-secondary education is required to become a CNA.
+However, a Secondary school diploma or equivalent is required to become a CNA.
 A CNA can also work with hospitals and clinics, but there you will be asked to work irregular hours.
-Though, most CNAs prefer to work with patients who require long-term care.
 If you are interested in working in a fast-paced environment, a hospital could be the best option for you.
-If you want to eventually achieve a higher position the in medical industry, you need further education.
-Whatever the qualification may be, a CNA has to provide day-to-day care to their patients.
-This infographic provides some insight on the career path of a Certified Nursing Assistant.

-As a leading Academy for Nursing Assistance Training in Philadelphia, PANAT offers high-quality classes for the Certified Nursing Assistance training program for those who want to pursue their career in the health care industry.
-Our intensive Nursing Assistance Training Program consists of classroom instruction, lab experience, and hands-on training at clinics.
-We are committed to crafting qualitative and compassionate nursing professionals to provide exceptional care to those in need.
+As leader in Nurse Aide Training, PANAT offers quality classes in Certified Nursing Assistant training for those who want to pursue a career in the health care industry.
+Our intensive Nursing Assistant Training Program consists of classroom instruction, lab experience, and hands-on training at Nursing homes.
+We are committed to crafting qualitaty and compassionate nursing professionals to provide exceptional care to those in need.